create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### **appInfo**: string

-Short description of the field.
+Short description or purpose of the field.
 This property is read only.

 #### **documentation**: string